opsmop/opsmop/docs/source/development.rst

 Custom Callbacks
 ================

-CLI output is driven by a callback plugin, as shown in `ospmop.client.callbacks <https://github.com/vespene-io/opsmop/blob/master/opsmop/client/callbacks.py>`_.
+CLI output is driven by a callback plugin, as shown in `opsmop.client.callbacks <https://github.com/vespene-io/opsmop/blob/master/opsmop/client/callbacks.py>`_.

 You can easily customize OpsMop by replacing it with another plugin, potentially a subclass.